- Read on and find out what Windows Sandbox is, how to install it on your machine and how to use Sandbox to test apps.

 Virtual Machines as Alternatives

-Virtual Machine will take a bit more time to set up, but they come with extra features and full Windows functionality.
+Virtual Machines will take a bit more time to set up, but they come with extra features and full Windows functionality.
 If you’re planning to resume work then VMs are definitely the way to go.

 For quick testing, I think Windows Sandbox is a convenient alternative.
+I hope this how to use Windows Sandbox quick guide is enough to get you started.

 More on securing Windows:

 I’ve tried something cool (I think): running Windows Sandbox into a virtual machine.
 For double safety, you know.
+Wink, Wink.

 Before we end I think I need to mention that your private data, things like your credit card number and other sensitive personal info is not secure in an isolated sandbox if you’re willing to give it away to a shady website for example.